What The KnapSack Problem Teaches Us About Efficiency

 You are tasked to fill a knapsack from a choice of items varying in size and value.
 Your goal is to maximize the total value of goods without exceeding the capacity of the knapsack.
 In layman’s terms, how much value can you fit inside your knapsack, given that each item requires so much space?

 Abstractions like The Knapsack Problem can enlighten our clients about optimizing their HubSpot portal, personnel, and processes.
-For example, you might consider your sales team’s daily capacity to pursue leads, or the agenda of a marketing event as a knapsack.
+For example, you might view your sales team’s daily capacity to work leads, or the agenda of a marketing event, as a knapsack to be filled.

 So how can you fill your knapsack most intelligently?

 Since ancient times, the world has used a mishmash of techniques to solve COPs like this.
-While modern technology brings us closer than ever before, the perfect method, like the Holy Grail, still remains unseen.
+While modern technology brings us closer than ever before, the perfect method still remains unseen.

 But the purpose of this article is not to give you a perfect solution to the Knapsack Problem.
 This article’s purpose is to share with you the wisdom humanity has gained from our crusade for that solution - a new way of thinking about complexity.

-So, let’s follow the journey of the many methods we’ve used to solve The Knapsack Problem over the years, and see how this knowledge might change our perspective on complex problem solving, and how those insights might benefit our clients.
+So, let’s follow the journey of the many methods we’ve used to solve The Knapsack Problem over the years, and see how this knowledge might change our perspective on complex problem solving, and how those insights might benefit your business.

 The Evolution of Methods